 Recipients of the new SSBCI

 Treasury is rolling out approval of the new SSBCI funding in groups.
 In May, Treasury announced the first recipients of the new SSBCI: Hawaii, Kansas, Maryland, Michigan, and West Virginia.
 In July, another nine states were approved: Arizona, Connecticut, Indiana, Maine, New Hampshire, Pennsylvania, South Carolina, South Dakota, and Vermont.
+And in August, four states were approved: Colorado, Montana, New York, and Oregon.
 Below is a general overview of the plan approved for each state, including a link for more information and application details.
 Please continue to check back for more information as it is added.

 Arizona: In order to operate three different programs focused on underserved businesses (two venture capital programs and one loan guarantee program), Arizona has been approved for $111 million in SSBCI funding.
 All three programs are tasked with providing financial assistance to start-ups that are working to broaden access to high-speed internet in underserved communities.
 Additionally, the program is designed to stimulate financing of small businesses, including through private investment.